What is a basketball cut?

 To begin, 2 receives the ball from 1 who then throws it inside to 4.
 Following that, 3 performs the slot cut towards the basket and receives the ball from 4, which could result in a layup.

-Moreover, for each of the diagrams, the setup features a player at the top, a second player in possession of the basketball near the right side wing, and a third player near the right side low post area.
+The initial setup features a player at the top, a second player in possession of the basketball near the right side wing, and a third player near the right side low post area.

 To start the action, 2 throws the entry pass to 3.
 Afterwards, 2 performs the split cut towards the basket via the off-ball screen set by 1 near the right side high post elbow area.